hakimel/reveal.js/README.md

 </section>
 ```

-You can as well override only the appearing or the disappearing of the slide:
+You can also use different in and out transitions for the same slide:

 ```html
 <section data-transition="slide">